OngMinXian/NUSPlanner/README.md

 Our rapid progress through the Dashboard and Progress Report pages gave us the allowance to improve the performance and usability of our web application.
 In the days that followed, we tested the web application extensively on a regular basis, adding validation checks which would prevent erroneous user inputs from being registered in our Firebase backend.
 We also added custom error and success messages for greater clarity and ease of troubleshooting.

-Apart from conducting system tests on our end, we invited many students to test our web application and enhanced our functionalities based on their feedback.
-The greater degree of interaction that we had with our target audience, existing NUS students, was crucial to helping us build a modern and reponsive system that users will find relevant to their lives.
+Apart from conducting system tests on our end, we invited many students from diverse backgrounds to test our web application and enhanced our functionalities based on their feedback.
+The greater degree of interaction that we had with our target audience, existing NUS students, was crucial to helping us build a modern and reponsive system that is relevant to users' lives.

 ## Technical difficulties encountered :toolbox:
 No significant technical difficulties were encountered in Milestone 3.
 However, we did consult our student advisor on the relevance of unit/integrated tests for our web application